DewellGuerand/LINMA2471---Project/report/main.typ

 Finally, we will perform a similar analysis for the Long-step Path-following Interior point method.
 Here we have first plotted the objective function :

-#figure(image(
+#figure(
-  "../figures/InteriorPoint_LongStep_objective_value.svg", width: 80%),
+  image("../figures/InteriorPoint_LongStep_objective_value.svg", width: 80%),
   caption: [$f(x_k)$ vs iteration]
 )

 On this graph, we can see that it quickly converges to the optimal value.
 However, even though the convergence rate is impressive, we have to take into account the cost-per-iteration which is quite high for this method:

-#figure(image(
-  "../figures/InteriorPoint_LongStep_time_per_iteration.svg"
+#figure(
+  image("../figures/InteriorPoint_LongStep_time_complexity.svg", width: 80%),

-),caption: [Time per iteration (ms)])
+  caption: [Time per iteration (ms)]

-Here, we see that the time-per-iteration is around $2.75s$ which is huge.
-This is likely due to the high dimensionality of the model.
-Because of this, this method is not well-suited for this case.
+  )

+Here, we plotted the elapsed time to reach convergence for this method as the number of stocks $n$ increases.
+We see that the time complexity is about $cal(O)(n^2)$.
+In practice, this method takes too much time to be considered a suitable method for this problem.

 == Influence of parameters on the portfolio :